Placemaking Mooloolaba master plan

 The key findings to the survey questions were:

-- There was 72% support for the relocation of the Moololaba Esplanade (Northern) Caravan Park sites to create increased public open space and provide for a future Great Ocean Walk around Alexandra Headland.
+- there was 72% support for the relocation of the Mooloolaba Esplanade (Northern) Caravan Park sites to create increased public open space and provide for a future Great Ocean Walk around Alexandra Headland

 |Item||Feedback||Amendments to Draft Plan|